xabinapal/traefik-authentik-forward-plugin/README.md

 > [!NOTE]
 > **Path matching precedence:**
+> 1. The path is checked against `skippedPaths`.
+If any regex matches, the request is allowed and Authentik is not checked for authorization. `X-Authentik-*` headers won't be filled in the upstream request.
-> 1. Both `unauthorizedPaths` and `redirectPaths` are checked.
-> 2. If no regex matches in either list, the request is allowed, but still sends user info to the upstream.
+> 2. Both `unauthorizedPaths` and `redirectPaths` are checked.
+If no regex matches in either list, the request is allowed, but Authentik is checked, and user info will be sent upstream if authenticated.
 > 3. If both lists contain matching regexes, the **longest matching pattern** (by string length) wins.
-> 4. If two matching regexes have the same length, the one from `unauthorizedPaths` takes precedence.
+If two matching regexes have the same length, the one from `unauthorizedPaths` takes precedence.

 ### HTTP Settings